michael2012z/BitBible/markdown/KJV/files/Exod.md

 24. And it came to pass by the way in the inn, that the Lord met him, and sought to kill him.

-25. Then Zipporah took a sharp stone, and cut off the foreskin of her son, and cast it at his feet, and said, Surely a bloody husband art thou to me.sharp…: or, knifecast…: Heb. made it touch
+25. Then Zipporah took a sharp stone, and cut off the foreskin of her son, and cast it at his feet, and said, Surely a bloody husband art thou to me.

 26. So he let him go: then she said, A bloody husband thou art, because of the circumcision.